emilzeta/DataVis_Final_Project/classmates_projects.md

 April 6:

 Working on an MLB Shiny App showing different figures that you can change depending on the year.
 Is currently trying to fix some minor issues with some of the graphs.

+April 18 Nick:

+He is working in creating interactive maps in different cities where you can zoom in on different properties and filter by size.